 Two Kinds of Support Groups

-- A support group for people living with similar challenges.
-See this page.
+A support group for people living with similar challenges, discussed on this page.

 Support groups for people living with similar challenges